I’ve had an interesting relationship with time for as long as I can remember

 Shortly after the second incident I was in a Barnes & Noble Book Store.

 Interesting Freudian slip.
 I wrote Borders then had to correct while editing.
 By this point they were gone.
-They were one of the best Book Store chains and I found my best “alternate theory” reference material – including work from Russell Targ, PhD, Lynne McTaggart, and more – shopping there.
+They were one of the best Book Store chains and I found my best “alternate theory” reference material – including work from Russell Targ, PhD, Lynne McTaggart, and more – shopping at the Borders Books in San Francisco.
 I DO like Barnes and Noble as well and always – ALWAYS – find their associates incredibly knowledgeable and helpful.

 One of the ladies pointed me toward Paulo Coelho’s Aleph.
 I enjoyed the book but what fascinated me most was that the same phenomenon – time stopping while in the presence of another – happened to one of the characters in the story.